justusthane/grav-justus.ws/user/pages/07.todo/default.md

    - *[This was apparently just an issue with the exif data from iPhone photos](https://stackoverflow.com/questions/20290419/why-do-my-webpage-images-appear-sideways-in-my-html-but-correct-when-in-full-scr).
 Opening the images in Preview and saving them fixed it.*
 - [x] Fix site tagline on mobile
 - [ ] Manual ordering for home page links
-- [ ] Split homepage into "Here" and "Elsewhere" sections
+- [x] Split homepage into "Here" and "Elsewhere" sections
+    - [ ] Figure out better way to manage links other than hardcoded in the template
 - [ ] Add blog
     - [ ] Different content types (long post, blurb, photo, link)
     - [ ] Tags